core-wg/oscore/draft-ietf-core-object-security.md

 ## Master Secret Used Multiple Times {#master-salt-transport}

 One Master Secret can be used to derive multiple security contexts if unique Master Salts can be guaranteed.
 This may be useful e.g. in case of recommissioning with reused Master Secret.
 In order to prevent reuse of AEAD nonce and key, which would compromise the security, the Master Salt must never be used twice, even if the device is reset, recommissioned or in error cases.
 Examples of failures include derivation of pseudorandom master salt from a static seed, or a deterministic seeding procedure with inputs that are repeated or can be replayed.
-Techniques for persistant storage of security state may be used also in this case, to ensure uniqueness of Master Salt.
+Techniques for persistent storage of security state may be used also in this case, to ensure uniqueness of Master Salt.

 Assuming the Master Salts are indeed unique (or stochastically unique) we give an example of a procedure which may be implemented in client and server to establish the OSCORE security context based on pre-established input parameters (see {{context-derivation}}) except for the Master Salt, which is transported in kid context parameter (see {{context-hint}}) of the request.